SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 layout?? or leave to template page??

-make sure font is GDS Transport don't allow to change font
+don't allow to change font

 * trumbowyg insists on adding <p> and getting rid of new lines. can we set otherwise?

-* would be better to report when html has been sanitized, rather than silently doing it

 * Look into console error when selecting an item in a ContentPickerWithPreview control.

 * GET https://localhost:5001/DFC.ServiceTaxonomy.Theme/Theme.png 404

 search > Run Cypher Query
 ArgumentNullException: Value cannot be null.
 (Parameter 'key')

-* use content picker preview for entry routes?

 customs-officer not found in the jp dictionary